metamn/react/content/blog/on-design-systems-3/index.md

 In **open APIs**, parts compose up freely.

-There are no constraints and there is unlimited room for experimentation and play.
+There are no constraints on how parts bind together, and there is unlimited room for experimentation and play.

 CSS frameworks &mdash; by their nature &mdash; and Component libraries &mdash; by choice &mdash; offer open APIs.

 **Closed APIs** restrict the arbitrary composition of the parts with specific rules.

-Systems can not build up freely, only by abiding the rules.
+Systems can not build up freely, only by following the rules.

-Classless HTML frameworks &mdash; by their nature &mdash; and design systems &mdash; by choice &mdash; embrace this closed API principle.
+Classless HTML frameworks &mdash; by their nature &mdash; and design systems &mdash; by choice &mdash; embrace the closed API principle.

 ## Consistent and non-consistent UIs